Instagram automation has been widely known as a popular tool for growing Instagram followers, but what does it really do?

 The problem is, they can’t effectively target users because the platform is simply too large; it’s impossible for a bot not to pick up undesired followers, even with targeting instructions.

-Automation Services are Not Approved by Instagram
+Automation Tools & Services are Not Approved by Instagram

 Instagram is all about providing users with a positive experience free of annoying spam, hate speech, discrimination, and inappropriate activity.

-Therefore, Instagram bots and automation services always have to work under Instagram’s nose, hoping they aren’t picked out and identified.
+Therefore, Instagram bots and automation tools always have to work under Instagram’s nose, hoping they aren’t picked out and identified.
 They, of course, don’t tell you that.
 They are happy to say they operate alongside Instagram’s policies and you won’t have any negative account consequences.

 How Can I Grow My Instagram Followers?